 extensions that enable a developer to add reporting functionality to an

 application.
-BIRT provides a Report Engine API that a developer can use to
+BIRT provides a Design Engine API that a developer can use to

 org.eclipse.birt.report.engine.api package contains a set of interfaces and

-implementation classes that supports integrating the runtime part of BIRT
+implementation classes that supports integrating the design-time part of BIRT

 Java Developer Magazine on Ultizer